 The meal was exquisite.
 I opted for a starter of gnocchi whilst Adam chose scallop tempura.
 We both enjoyed tender beef wellington for our main and orange creme brulee for dessert.
 We were also presented with complimentary champagne and petit fours which was a lovely touch.

 Exhausted, full and blissfully happy, we made our way back and collapsed in bed.
-Obviously, weddings are a very personal thing but for us, this was absolutely the best way to make our relationship official, giving us the first of many adventures and memories together as husband and wife!
+Obviously, weddings are a very personal thing but for us, this was absolutely the best way to make our relationship official, giving us the first of many adventures and amazing memories together in New York City as husband and wife.